 Pulmonology nurse practitioners earn a national average of approximately $125,000–$150,000 per year, with significant variation driven by whether the NP carries ICU cross-training responsibilities.
 Pulmonology NPs who practice in the MICU or combined pulmonary/critical care service earn 10–20% more than outpatient-only counterparts – the same premium pattern seen in cardiology NPs who cross-train in the cardiac ICU.
-The BLS all-NP median for May 2024 was $129,210 (SOC 29-1171); pulmonology NPs across all settings track close to that baseline, with ICU-integrated roles and high-cost-of-living markets pushing total compensation meaningfully above it.
+The BLS all-NP median for May 2025 was $132,300 (SOC 29-1171), with a 10th percentile of $101,340 and a 90th of $174,420; pulmonology NPs across all settings track close to that baseline, with ICU-integrated roles and high-cost-of-living markets pushing total compensation meaningfully above it.

 Entry-level pulmonology NPs (new graduate to 2 years) typically start at $100,000–$115,000.
 NPs with 5+ years of subspecialty experience, ICU cross-training, and positions in academic medical centers or high-cost-of-living states regularly earn $145,000–$165,000+.
 This guide breaks down salary by subspecialty, work setting, state, and experience, and covers the compensation mechanisms – procedural premiums, wRVU models, critical care stipends – that standard salary guides miss.
 For the career pathway and certification details, see the companion how to become a pulmonology nurse practitioner guide.